Skip to content

 For debugging and additional options when running the program, the following command-line arguments are available:

-• -paused starts the application with timers Paused instead of active.
+• -paused Starts the application with timers paused instead of active.

 • -param:[name]=[value] sets a global variable for every executed test.
 For example: